We may earn income from links in this post. Please read this Disclosure for details.

-To get a taste of the incredible range of cuisine in Negev, be sure to add these must-try restaurants and culinary experiences to your travel itinerary when visiting southern Israel and the Negev Desert.
+The opportunity to sample Israeli food is one of the top reasons to visit Israel.
+To get a taste of the incredible range of regional cuisine in Negev, be sure to add these must-try restaurants and culinary experiences to your travel itinerary when visiting southern Israel and the Negev Desert.

 1. Discover Gourmet Vegetarian Cuisine at Succah in the Desert